Everglades brush fire grows to 11,000 acres burned, 60% contained; Holiday Park shuts down - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “Those wildfire firefighters from the Florida Forest Service have all those on the ground working operations, but then we’re also working in conjunction with Broward Sheriff’s Office Aerial Resources, making water drops with them and then also National Guard,” said Michelle Danielson, senior forester at Florida Forest Service’s Everglades District.

 Residents in West Broward woke up to bright flames engulfing the horizon as the fire burned near U.S. 27.
-Thick plumes of smoke eventually replaced the orange glow.
+Thick plumes of smoke eventually replaced the orange glow as the day went on.

 The fire was first discovered at the intersection of Krome Avenue and Northwest 186th Street.
 The wind quickly pushed the flames northwest.